CyberTrainingExercise/Starcom/sat1_reverse_engineering/readme.md

 # Tiger FTP System

-Custom concurrent FTP server and client written in python using TCP sockets.
+Custom concurrent FTP server and client written in Python using TCP sockets.

-This code is being used to teach reverse engineering in a Cyber Training Exercise (CTX2).
+This code is being used to teach reverse engineering for CTX Starcom.

 ## Mission